Welcome to

 We are a group of Retired Teachers dedicated to supporting retired educators in Nova Scotia by providing resources, advocacy, and opportunities for social connection.
-RTO is 23 local branches strong across Nova Scotia, helping former teachers stay engaged with the teaching community and with each other.
+The RTO consists of 23 local branches strong across Nova Scotia, helping former teachers stay engaged with the teaching community and with each other.

 RTO membership provides a mix of benefits, resources, social activities, and community support tailored to life after retirement.